-3. Early-19th-Century American History
+C. Early-19th-century American history

-Many states enact a variant of the Statute of Northampton, allowing public carry with "reasonable cause to fear an assault."
+In the first half of the 19th century, two distinct-but equally American traditions of public-carry regulation began to take hold.
+Both of these traditions were generally more permissive of public carry than the Northampton model, but both continued to strictly regulate the carrying of firearms in public.
+Many states enact a variant of Northampton, allowing public carry with "reasonable cause to fear an assault."
 In 1836, Massachusetts amended its public-carry prohibition to provide a narrow exception for those having "reasonable cause to fear an assault or other injury, or violence to his person, or to his family or property."
 1836 Mass.
 Laws 748, 750, ch.
 134, § 16.
 Absent such "reasonable cause," no person could "go armed with a dirk, dagger, sword, pistol, or other offensive and dangerous weapon."
 Id.
 Those who did so could be punished by being made to pay sureties for violating the statute, id.; if they did not do so, they could be imprisoned.
 See id. at 749.10